rd--/blksc3/md/glossary.md

 When a block is deleted all of its descendants are deleted along with it.
 Deletion can be _undone_.

-## Display

-The display menu selects the page layout rule.
-The rule sets the shape and size of the workspace and selects the font size for the notes area.
-The default rule is _%×%_, which allocates space as a proportion of the size of the viewport.
-In addition there is a set of fixed size layouts, such as _1366×768_, named by display dimensions.
-The fixed size layouts are useful for seeing how programs will appear on other displays, assuming that the browser window occupies most of the display.
-The display menu can be selected using the _"y"_ access key.

 ## Duplicate

 A block can be _duplicated_ using the _Duplicate_ item in the context menu.